NathanRelph/Azure-Honeynet/README.md

 ## Attack Maps Before Hardening & Implementing Security Controls

-- This attack map below displays the traffic allowed into the network by having the Network Security Group ports open.
+- This attack map below displays the traffic allowed into the network by having the Network Security Group ports open to the internet.
 <kbd>![(before)nsg-malicious-allowed-in](https://github.com/NathanRelph/Azure-Honeynet/assets/140288097/e8fcb175-eb9a-4a27-8f79-4cfe60a92683)</kbd>

 - This attack map below displays the attackers that tried to login to the Windows Virtual Machine.